adaskin/adaskin.github.io/docs/_posts/2024-06-05-python-multithread-and-multiprocess-programming-mini-quantum-simulator.md

 ...#critical section
 lock.release()
 ```
 For complete example see the file ``qusimmultiprocwithshm.py`` in the [repo](https://github.com/adaskin/a-simple-quantum-simulator).
-Below is the implementation of quantum probabilities:
+Below is the implementation for computing probabilities of a qubit:
 ```python
 def worker_prob_of_a_qubit(psi, start, end, qshift, fshared):
     flocal = np.zeros(2)